 Adult dogs are evaluated 3 times over their first 4 to 5 visits.
-Dogs less than 20 weeks old are tested 5 times over 10 visits.
-Your do is tested on a standard temperament test with people, then slowly introduced to dogs one at a time.
+Dogs less than 20 weeks old are evaluated 5 times over 7-10 visits.
+Your dog is evaluated on a multitude of observational tests with people, then slowly introduced to dogs one at a time.
 For some, this takes a few hours or others can take all day.… it depends on the dog.
-We have enough staff and space to take as much time the dog needs.
-Dogs are then tested by more than one staff member on the following: manners, basic skills (sit, down, come and wait) crate nap, greeting people, greeting other dogs, play style, leash manners, taking treats with a soft mouth, body language (both giving and receiving)
+We have enough staff and space to take as much time as the dog needs.
+Dogs are then evaluated by more than one staff member on the following: manners, basic skills (sit, settle, come and wait) crate nap, greeting people, greeting other dogs, play style, leash manners, taking treats with a soft mouth, body language (both giving and receiving)

 Q: I have a puppy.
 We are working on his manners but I am not sure he could pass everything on your evaluation due to his age.
-Can we come to day care?
+Can we come to daycare?

-The best thing to do is to set up an evaluation, we can then let you know all the things your pup did great on and if there was anything to be working on, and a plan on how to achieve that.
+The best thing to do is to set up an evaluation, we can then let you know all the things your pup did well on and if there was anything for you and your dog to be working on, and a plan on how to achieve that.

-In a nut shell… (here comes the tooting of our own horn…) we are the best, and if you want the best, you have to be the best.
+In a nutshell… (here comes the tooting of our own horn…) we are the best, and if you want the best, you have to be the best.
 That being said, we welcome all dogs at all training levels.
 We don’t expect your dog to be perfect, we just want us all to be working toward the same goal.

-However, dogs don’t get kicked out without the owner knowing exactly what is expected of the dog and what they could do to continue day care with us.
+However, dogs don’t get kicked out without the owner knowing exactly what is expected of the dog and what they could do to continue daycare with us.